 For other substances no model is available.
 It mainly consists of surface runoff from agricultural and natural soils.
 In Mohaupt et al (2001) a simplified method is described to calculate the surface runoff.
 For the calculation, the mass of organic and mineral fertilizers (t/year) per country should be identified.
 The used mass per MS can be multiplied with the metal content of fertilizers (mg/kg).
 Factors as seepage, spray drift and runoff play a key role in the diffuse emissions to water.

+More recent data for the metal content of fertilisers are available from AT.

+A main question stays if it useful to use common factors for seepage, spray drift and runoff since they very much depend on local soil physics, chemistry and hydrology and therefor will vary a lot in time and space.

 P4 Interflow, Tile Drainage and Groundwater

 This pathway is about the leaching of substances from unsealed areas, whereas pathway P3 describes the runoff of the unsealed areas.

 For the nutrients this pathway is covered in the JRC Green model.
-For the metals a method is described for the drainage in Mohaupt, 2001.
+For the metals a method is described for the drainage in Mohaupt, 2001 (see ref.
+16).
 The discharge of drained area per MS will be multiplied with the concentration in drainage water.
 Information about drained areas is available at Eurostat.

 P5 Direct discharges and drifting

+This pathway is especially important for pesticides (which is not enclosed in our selection), but may also be relevant for nutrients and metals.
+So far, no data seem to be available.

 P6 Surface Runoff from sealed Areas